 The location of this upcoming general LVEVA meeting will be in the second floor conference room at Gaudin Ford dealership located at 6625 W. Roy Horn Way, Las Vegas, NV 89118.
 The dealership is located south of the highway 215 beltway near Rainbow and Warm Springs.

 Topics of discussion will include latest developments about the Faraday Future FF91 electric car and proposed factory at Apex Industrial Park in North Las Vegas.

-Other topics of discussion will include an election for two new Board of Director members to fill vacant positions, the latest EV industry and charging station infrastructure news, progress descriptions of member EV restoration efforts, and scheduling of an EV workshop series beginning in March.
+Other topics of discussion will include nominations for two new Board of Director members to fill vacant positions, as well as the latest EV industry and charging station infrastructure news, and progress descriptions of member EV restoration efforts.

 Come join the fun and good fellowship to support the development of electric car infrastructure within the state of Nevada.